rakytap/sequential-quantum-gate-decomposer/README.md

 ### How to obtain GNU Scientific Library

 In order to build and use the SQUANDER we recommend the Anaconda virtual python environment providing all the required dependencies for SQUANDER.
-Ono can easily install the GNU Scientific Library for local users by the command
+One can easily install the GNU Scientific Library for local users by the command

 $ conda install -c conda-forge gsl